kstenerud/streamux/streamux-specification.md

 The contents of these negotiation messages depends on the needs of your protocol.
 The only requirement is that [certain information be present in the first negotiation message](#mandatory-negotiation-fields).

-Handshake negotiation is only considered complete when one of the peers includes the [negotiation field](#_negotiation) in a neogtiation message.
+Handshake negotiation is only considered complete when one of the peers includes the [negotiation field](#_negotiation) in a negotiation message.
 What leads to this is entirely up to your protocol.
 If the receiving peer disagrees with the sending peer's assessment of the negotiation, it is a [hard failure](#hard-and-soft-failures).

 Handshake negotiation is particularly useful when incorporating encryption into your protocol.